When you think of ecommerce, retail giants like Walmart, Target, and Amazon might come to mind. For years, these companies dominated the market.

-Utilize ecommerce platforms
+Utilise ecommerce platforms

 Since you’ll be eliminating intermediaries, it’s important that you offer a seamless way for your customers to buy your products.
 That means setting up an ecommerce store where customers can browse your products and place their orders easily.
 For this, you’ll need to strengthen your ecommerce infrastructure and invest in a robust ecommerce platform that offers optimal performance.

-Make sure you choose an ecommerce platform that offers design flexibility and is optimized for speed and performance.
+Make sure you choose an ecommerce platform that offers design flexibility and is optimised for speed and performance.
 It should be able to let you manage your inventory and orders across multiple channels, especially if you’re engaging in omnichannel selling.
 Another important feature is ecommerce analytics, so you can keep track of vital ecommerce KPIs and look for opportunities to improve your performance.

 Partner with a 3PL

-One of the most challenging aspects of managing an ecommerce operation is fulfillment.
+One of the most challenging aspects of managing an ecommerce operation is fulfilment.
 The entire process of figuring out D2C logistics and ensuring that orders are delivered efficiently and on time can be extremely complicated.
 Not to mention maintaining your own fleet for shipping out orders can be expensive and risky.

 With the right 3PL, you can even speed up order delivery times and provide your customers with fast and affordable shipping.
 For example, ShipBob gives you access to an expansive distribution network where you can store your inventory strategically to be closer to your customers.
-This allows you to ship out orders from the nearest fulfillment center so they reach customers in the shortest amount of time possible.
+This allows you to ship out orders from the nearest fulfilment centre so they reach customers in the shortest amount of time possible.

 Additionally, partnering with a 3PL allows you to provide a seamless delivery experience and keep up with the branding standards that you’ve already established.
 You can strengthen your reputation as a brand that provides exceptional customer experiences.